masslab/HARproject/CodeBook.md

 written by S. Mass for JHSPH DSS Coursera 'Getting & Cleaning Data' course

 ## Overview
 This project required the creation of a script to perform general clean-up of the UCI HAR dataset, recombining several individual datasets contained therein, reduction of the scope and reorganization of the resulting dataset and then reporting aggregate data.
-The principle processing cleans-up and renames the variables in the data set (see below for details) and then subsets only the mean and standard deviation data to produce a reduced dimension aggregate data frame that contains means for each activity by each subject.
+The `run_analysis.R` script cleans-up and renames the variables in the data set (see below for details).
+It then subsets only the mean and standard deviation data.
+The output is a reduced dimension aggregate data frame that contains means for each activity by each subject.

 ### Original Study Design
 The original study used 30 test subjects performing 6 activities while wearing a Samsung Galaxy SII smartphone with an accelerometer and gyroscope.
 Data were recorded during the activities to capture 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.